lassoid/active_fields/README.md

 ## Current Restrictions

-1. Only _PostgreSQL_ 17+ is fully supported.

-    The gem is tested exclusively with _PostgreSQL_.
-Support for other databases is not guaranteed.
+1. This gem requires _PostgreSQL_ and is not designed to support other database systems.

 2. Updating some _Active Fields_ options may be unsafe.